 Following successful testing, NHS Digital is rolling out Schedule 2 and 3 Controlled Drugs (CDs) via the Electronic Prescription Service (EPS).

-The functionality has been trialed across 64 GP practices across England, since pilots began in October last year.
+The functionality has been trialled across 64 GP practices across England, since pilots began in October last year.

 GP practices will be able to send all Schedule 2 & 3 CDs, except oral liquid methadone, electronically via EPS1.
 Once a GP practice is able to send CDs via EPS, dispensers will no longer receive split prescriptions from them.
 This update means dispensers will see an increase these prescriptions electronically over the service, rather than in paper form2.

 The benefits of prescribing controlled drugs through EPS are:

 - all prescriptions sent electronically to their nominated pharmacy, meaning that there will be fewer patients who have both paper and electronic prescriptions

 - reduced administrative burden on both GP practices and pharmacy staff